hcstubbe/lcarsc/README.md

 <!-- badges: start -->

-The goal of lcarsc is to provide a lightweight clinical data acquisition and recording software for clinical research.
+LCARS-C aims to provide a lightweight clinical data acquisition and recording software for clinical research.

 ## Installation